mttdffy/action_permission/README.md

 ## Usage

 ActionPermission assumes you have the concept of user roles.
 This can be any field of any name.
-It's core action to load permissions for the controller handling the request, determine the user's access level, and call a method on the permission object that corresponds to that level.
+It's core action is to load permissions for the controller handling the request, determine the user's access level, and call a method on the permission object that corresponds to that level.
 A permission file might look like this:

 ```ruby
 class BookPermission < ApplicationPermission